A Guide to Interactions Between Cats and Humans

 If cats show none of the checklist behaviors, they are marked as “unsocialized” and are referred to a TNR program.

-This socialization assessment model was adapted from a study published in Animals, an international peer-reviewed open access journal.
+The following socialization assessment model was adapted from a study published in Animals, an international peer-reviewed open access journal.
 To read more about this study, visit alleycat.org/Research.

 Examples of tests for socialized cat behaviors include: